-The Yuzu citrus has plenty of vitamin C, while the fermented soybean paste Miso is also packed with nutrients such as vitamins and essential amino acids.
-Hence, Yuzu Miso is a very nutritious healthy food and is said to be effective in preventing colds and relieving fatigue.
+The citrus fruit Yuzu is a good source of vitamin C, while the fermented soybean paste Miso is packed with nutrients such as vitamins and essential amino acids.

 Image: Rakuten Recipe

-Yuzu Miso goes well with meat and fish and makes them aromatic and flavorful.
-After sprinkling a dash of salt and pepper over raw fresh fish or meat, grill it.
-Then, spread Yuzu Miso paste on its surface and grill it again until the surface gets slightly burned.
+Yuzu Miso pairs well with meat/fish.
+After sprinkling a dash of salt and pepper, grill it.
+Then, spread Yuzu Miso on the surface and grill it again until the paste gets slightly burned.